3DSA/cse15l_lab5/lab5.md

 ## Part 1
 ### Edstem Post:
 ![Image](terminal_error.png)
 Student: Hi!
 I was trying to run the tests from lab 7 after fixing some errors but this new problem has popped up.
 I checked the `ListExamples.java` file's methods, but I am still not able to find the problem.
 Can anybody help?
+I have attached the code blocks for `ListExamples.java` and `ListExamplesTests.java`
 file structure:
 lab7
 - lib3